Mondawmin Mall

-Mondawmin Mall is a three-level shopping mall in West Baltimore, Maryland, United States.
-The mall was a development of the Mondawmin Corporation, a firm set up in 1952 by James Rouse and Hunter Moss under the Moss-Rouse Company.
+Mondawmin Mall is a three-level shopping mall in the Mondawmin neighborhood of West Baltimore, Maryland, United States.
+The mall was a development of the Mondawmin Corporation, a firm set up in 1952 by James W. Rouse and Hunter Moss under The Moss-Rouse Company.
 When it first opened in October 1956, it had an open-air plan and was called the Mondawmin Center.
-It was later enclosed and renamed the Mondawmin Mall.
+It was later enclosed and renamed the Mondawmin Mall in 1963.

 History

+Pre-construction and development

-In 1841, Patrick Macaulay (1795–1849) constructed a Greek Revival mansion on 73 acres that he named Mondawmin Manor.
-Macaulay was a Baltimore City councilman, doctor, editor of the Baltimore North American and early director of the B&O railroad.
-It is a common misconception that poet Henry Wadsworth Longfellow suggested to Macaulay that he should name the estate after a Native American god of corn, Mondamin, referenced in the poem "The Song of Hiawatha."
-However, this poem was written after the naming of Mondawmin, making this etymology anachronistic.
-The name Mondawmin is derived from an Ojibwe word for corn.
-The specific reason for the name is not known, but Macaulay was known to have taken an interest in Native American anthropology.
-Upon Macaulay's death, George Brown purchased Mondawmin and it was owned and maintained by the Brown family until 1949.
-The only remaining feature from the original estate is a marble fountain that can be found in Frederick, Maryland.
-In 1949, Alexander Brown Griswold approached James Rouse and asked what he could develop on 46 acres of property on the outskirts of Baltimore City.
-Rouse proposed the idea of a shopping center and the estate was demolished for development in 1955.
+The mall takes its name from Mondawmin Manor, a Greek Revival estate built on the site in 1841; the name derives from an Ojibwe word for corn.
+In 1949, Alexander Brown Griswold approached James W. Rouse and asked what he could develop on 46 acres of the property on the outskirts of Baltimore City.
+Rouse proposed a shopping center, and the estate was demolished for development in 1955.

 Mondawmin Center was built as an urban retail hub.
 It was an open-air complex of 58 store spaces, featuring a spiral staircase, a three-level Sears, a G.C.
 Murphy 5 and 10, and Food Fair and Penn Fruit supermarkets.
 Jim Rouse's brother Willard Goldsmith Rouse arranged the initial leasing, which included "The White Coffee Pot", a store that opened as a segregated establishment.
-The center was fully enclosed during renovations that started in 1963 and its name was changed to Mondawmin Mall.